This post may contain affiliate links. Please read our disclosure policy for more information.

 Blogging resources are affordable

-This blog took time and effort to build at first, and in my 5th month, I realized that I needed to invest in a few more blogging resources to see results.
+This blog took time and effort to build at first, and in my 5th month, I realized that I needed to invest in more blogging resources to see results.

-Most of my results in 2018 were thanks to these tools I talk about in my blogging recommendations page:
+Most of my results at the beginner were thanks to these tools I talk about on my blogging recommendations page:

 - Affiliate marketing e-course